Ingest Logs

 Select an appropriate Log Collection Policy for the logs.

 Select a Time Zone.
-The timezone of the device must be same as its log source.
+The timezone of the device must bethe same as its log source.

 Click Submit.